 For ETF investors, expense ratios are an important factor when considering a fund's return; in the long-term, cheaper funds actually have the ability to outperform their more expensive cousins if all other things remain the same.

-Annual operating expenses for this ETF are 0.25%, making it one of the cheaper products in the space.
+Operating expenses on an annual basis are 0.25% for FNDB, making it one of the cheaper products in the space.

 Sector Exposure and Top Holdings

-Representing 17% of the portfolio, the fund has heaviest allocation to the Information Technology sector; Financials and Industrials round out the top three.
+This ETF has heaviest allocation in the Information Technology sector - about 20% of the portfolio.
+Financials and Healthcare round out the top three.

-Looking at individual holdings, Apple Inc Common Stock Usd.00001 (AAPL) accounts for about 4.61% of total assets, followed by Exxon Mobil Corp Common Stock (XOM) and At+t Inc Common Stock Usd1.0 (T).
+When you look at individual holdings, Apple Inc Common Stock Usd.00001 (AAPL) accounts for about 6.05% of the fund's total assets, followed by Microsoft Corp Common Stock Usd.00000625 (MSFT) and Exxon Mobil Corp Common Stock (XOM).

-The top 10 holdings account for about 18.44% of total assets under management.
+FNDB's top 10 holdings account for about 18.89% of its total assets under management.

 Performance and Risk

-The fund has a beta of 1.02 and standard deviation of 12.24% for the trailing three-year period, which makes FNDB a medium risk choice in this particular space.
-With about 1625 holdings, it effectively diversifies company-specific risk.
+FNDB has a beta of 1.07 and standard deviation of 22.57% for the trailing three-year period, which makes the fund a medium risk choice in the space.
+With about 1654 holdings, it effectively diversifies company-specific risk.

 Schwab Fundamental U.S. Broad Market Index ETF is a reasonable option for investors seeking to outperform the Style Box - All Cap Value segment of the market.
 However, there are other ETFs in the space which investors could consider.

-Invesco High Yield Equity Dividend Achievers ETF (PEY) tracks NASDAQ US Dividend Achievers 50 Index and the iShares Core S&P U.S. Value ETF (IUSV) tracks S&P 900 Value Index.
-Invesco High Yield Equity Dividend Achievers ETF has $902.21 M in assets, iShares Core S&P U.S. Value ETF has $6.41 B. PEY has an expense ratio of 0.53% and IUSV charges 0.04%.
+Invesco High Yield Equity Dividend Achievers ETF (PEY) tracks NASDAQ US Dividend Achievers 50 Index and the iShares Core SP U.S. Value ETF (IUSV) tracks S&P 900 Value Index.
+Invesco High Yield Equity Dividend Achievers ETF has $648.18 million in assets, iShares Core SP U.S. Value ETF has $6.60 billion.
+PEY has an expense ratio of 0.53% and IUSV charges 0.04%.